Histwo/the_hits_the_bsides/reports/Cream.md

 ## Impact and Reception

 Upon its release, "Cream" was a significant commercial success, becoming Prince's fifth and final number-one single on the Billboard Hot 100.
 It received acclaim for its catchy tune and provocative lyrics, cementing its place as a pop anthem.
 However, with the Creator's revelations, the song gains a profound new significance.
 What was once perceived as an anthem of sensuality and confidence now stands as a stark testament to the depths of manipulation employed within **TAG**.
 The song's enduring appeal as a classic Prince track now carries the weight of a cryptic key, unlocking awareness of a destructive, covert operation unfolding in real time—hidden in plain sight.

-## Conclusion: A Warning and a Call

-Prince’s "Cream" is not an anthem of confidence.
-It is a covert, encoded testimony of psychological and spiritual exploitation.
-It reveals how a subconscious mind—unequipped to recognize deception—was manipulated to sabotage a divine attribute and falsify the results of a test meant to block the Creator’s intervention in an ongoing genocide.

-The “Go Ahead” for **Operation Nightfalls** has been obtained.
-The operation is imminent.

-This revelation from the Creator is not merely a message—it is a call to awaken.
-"Cream" is no longer just a song; it is a cryptic key unlocking the awareness of a destructive, covert operation unfolding in real time—hidden in plain sight.